The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

-Plaque is a colorless, sticky film which is a mixture of bacteria, food particles and saliva that constantly forms in the mouth.
+Plaque is a colorless, sticky film that is a mixture of bacteria, food particles, and saliva that constantly forms in the mouth.
 Plaque combines with sugars to form an acid that endangers teeth and gums.
-Plaque causes cavities, white marks (decalcification) and gum disease.
+Plaque causes cavities, white marks (decalcification), and gum disease.
 Plaque is removed by brushing and flossing.

 Interconnected elastic ligatures that are stretched across multiple teeth, holding the archwire to bracket slots.
 Orthodontists use power chains for some patients during specific times during their treatment to apply additional forces to move teeth.